Prohelion/prohelion.github.io/docs/Profinity/60_Profinity_Server.md

 Profinity supports operating in service mode on Windows, Linux, MacOS and inside a Docker container.

 !!! info "Support for other Environments"
-    If you would like access to our docker, Linux and MacOS software you will need to contact us first as we don't currently provide these downloads directly to the public.
+    If you would like access to our docker, Linux and MacOS software you will need to contact us first as we do not currently provide these downloads directly to the public.

     Please contact Prohelion on the <a href="https://www.prohelion.com/contact-us/">Contact Us Page</a> of our website and we would be happy to assist with additional information.